-Our plan to become carbon neutral by 2030 centers around a 75 percent emissions reduction target compared with our 2015 footprint.
-We've already reduced our gross carbon footprint12 by over 45 percent since 2015.
-And we plan to address residual emissions through highquality carbon removals.
+Our plan to become carbon neutral by 2030 centres around a 75 per cent emissions reduction target compared with our 2015 footprint.
+We've already reduced our gross carbon footprint by over 45 per cent since 2015.
+And we plan to address residual emissions through high-quality carbon removals.

-^{} Error bars: We're continuously refining our methodology to improve our carbon footprint estimate.
-But there's uncertainty inherent to modeling product-related carbon emissions, which we've illustrated through error bars in this graphic.
+\ Error bars: We're continuously refining our methodology to improve our carbon footprint estimate.
+But there's uncertainty inherent to modelling product-related carbon emissions, which we've illustrated through error bars in this graphic.

-^{} Future emissions: Future emissions, including offsets and removals, are displayed as a linear trend to reach net-zero carbon emissions by 2030.
-Actual future emissions will likely not be linear.
+\\ Future emissions: Future emissions, including offsets and removals, are displayed as a linear trend to reach net-zero carbon emissions by 2030.
+Actual future emissions will probably not be linear.